CaQtiml/caqtiml.github.io/_posts/2025-06-16-cache_coherency_1.md

 If you enjoy this blog, you can support me with [a cup of coffee](https://ko-fi.com/caqtiml/tip).
 Thank you for reading until here and see you then!

-SIDE NOTE: When referring to RAM and main memory, they are mostly DRAM, while the cache is made from SRAM.
+> SIDE NOTE: When referring to RAM and main memory, they are mostly DRAM, while the cache is made from SRAM.
 SRAM is faster than DRAM.
-{: .notice}

 This blog is originally published in [Medium](https://medium.com/@caqtiml/cache-coherency-series-part-1-introduction-8eb9fed8d23d).
 I copy it to here.
-Therefore, this blog may still contains some errors from copying process.
+Therefore, this blog may still contain some errors from copying process.
 I haven't proofreaded this blog once more yet.